Astral1119/sheets-wiki-data/blog/Creating a Package Manager for Google Sheets.md

 In Google Sheets, this means helping manage named function libraries.

+There have been some attempts at building libraries and indices for Google Sheets.
+For example, the [Custom Function Library](https://customfunctionlibrary.com/) has compiled a number of custom functions (19 as of this writing).
+Others have been largely personal endeavors, such as [[Shay Capehart]]'s [Named Functions](https://docs.google.com/spreadsheets/d/1Q0ZrBIuND41MlzdXGa_TYpXItVkfPDihqCKvJfivArc/edit?gid=1804628114#gid=1804628114) or [[aHorseSplashes]]'s [Named Functions and Tools](https://docs.google.com/spreadsheets/d/12H3HHwHxNPAzDzB7RdxOO4NAVs5wvHYnRauLZLiJG9o/edit?gid=1401109056#gid=1401109056).
+These are wonderful resources, of course; but there are also a number of issues with them that we have to address.

 ### Why named functions suck

 Taken at face value, named functions seem pretty handy. [[Ben L. Collins]] certainly thought so, [writing in a blog post](https://www.benlcollins.com/spreadsheets/named-functions/):